-General Directorate of Residency and Foreigners Affairs-Dubai (GDRFA) has just made a statement which is published by Gulf News that the expatriates who are deported from one of the GCC countries would not be able to enter any of the GCC member countries with the work visa.
+Gulf News has reported that the expatriates who are deported from one of the GCC countries would not be able to enter any of the GCC member countries with a work visa.
+In this article, we have explained how the system has been working, how it is proposed to work and how to remove the GCC ban.

 Gulf News reported that the GDRFA, in its magazine Manafez Dubai that all six GCC countries (Saudi Arabia, UAE, Qatar, Bahrain, Kuwait, and Oman) have agreed upon this law and soon it will be implemented in all GCC countries.